Aitslab/BioNLP/evaluation/readme.md

-gold_papers.tar.gz contains all papers in cord19 json input format (10 papers).
+"gold_papers.tar.gz" contains all papers in cord19 json input format (10 papers).

-Gold_std_Pubannotation_1.json and Gold_std_Pubannotation_2.json are annotated corpus  in Pubannotation format with Pubmed sourceid all 10 corpus in one json file, one with indentation and the other not.
+"Gold_std_Pubannotation_1.json" and "Gold_std_Pubannotation_2.json" are annotated corpus  in Pubannotation format with Pubmed sourceid all 10 corpus in one json file, one with indentation and the other not.

-Updated_gold_standard.json and	Updated_gold_standard_2.json 	are annotated corpus  in Pubannotation format with PMC sourceid all 10 corpus in one json file, one with indentation and the other not.
+"Updated_gold_standard.json" and	"Updated_gold_standard_2.json" 	are annotated corpus  in Pubannotation format with PMC sourceid all 10 corpus in one json file, one with indentation and the other not.